0xPolygonHermez/zkevm-techdocs/README.md

-# zkevm-techdocs
+# Polygon zkEVM Technical Documentation Repository

 ## General info
-This repository contains slides, system description documents and technical specification documents about the different aspects of the Polygon zkEVM.
+This repository contains system description slides and documents as well as technical specification documents about the different aspects of the Polygon zkEVM.

+## Disclaimer
+Materials are being continously reviewed and updated.

-## Slides
+## System Description Slides

 - **Concepts:** [Here](./slides/zkevm-concepts.pdf) you can find slides about some concepts that are recommended to understand the zkEVM.
 - **Proving System Principles:** [Here](./slides/zkevm-architecture-part1-proving-system-principles.pdf) you can find the first part of the zkEVM architecture slides that present the basic principles of the proving system used by the zkEVM.
 - **Sequencing and Proving:** [Here](./slides/zkevm-architecture-part2-sequencing-and-proving.pdf) you can find the